jiangts/bible-reflections/_posts/2024-01-17-i-was-there.md

 The first time, I pondered its ugliness and shame; trying not to look away in spite of its intensity.
 But to fixate on the crucifixion, the cross, the grave.
 To re-live it, to re-member its reality and its impact.

 The second time, I realized I was there.
 I crucified my Lord.
 I superimposed the re-membering of my sin with the re-membering of Jesus' crucifixion.
 I saw those made in God's image being trampled by me, and then I saw the One who perfectly imaged God being trampled.
 I saw me nailing Him to the cross; to be scorned, held powerless, for all to see.
 I saw Him laid in that tomb.
 I saw the seeming finality of death.
+I even sensed a tinge of solemn remorse at such wicked actions, but no use; now He was dead.
 I was there.

 The third time, I wept. *Sometimes it causes me to tremble, tremble, tremble*.
 I realized the question "were you there...?" is something of a confession.
 A confession that I often live as if I wasn't there.
 A confession that I often don't look upon the cross.
 A confession that I don't often enough experience its power.
 But when I do look, and dwell, and receive, I tremble.
 For His tree of death has become my tree of life.